upstash/model-multiplexer/README.md

 # @upstash/model-multiplexer

 A TypeScript library that acts as a multiplexer for Large Language Model (LLM) APIs, built on top of the OpenAI JavaScript SDK.
-It allows you to define multiple models, each with a weight, and intelligently routes requests based on those weights and rate limits.
+It allows you to define multiple models, each with a weight, and smartly routes requests based on those weights and rate limits.

 ## Features